zerjens/prime_numbers/README.md

 # prime_numbers

-Simple Code Challenge, print out a matrix of
+Simple Code Challenge, print out a matrix of primes and their products.

 ## To Run